fouad3/RecipeBook/README.md

 ```
 5-open your browser and visit  http://localhost:4200/

-6-you can sign in to the app using this account (email: test@test.com, password: test12345)
+6-you can sign in to the app using this account (Email: test@test.com, Password: test12345)

 ## Copyright and License